fkivela/graphdigitizer/README.txt

  - functionality to remove all data points within a specified distance of the edges of the picture
  - option to specify save file data format and headers
  - expand the help GUI
+ - add parameters for total score tolerance and finding the middle of a thick line